samsquire/ideas4/README.md

 ```

-What of loops at the same level, that is, without nesting.
+What of loops at the same level, that is, loops at the same level.
+It causes no difference if the 2nd and 3rd loop are iterated out of order.

 ```
 for letter in letters: